Anabaptist settlers: About

 There have never been Anabaptist states, but Anabaptists have participated in surrogate colonialism.
 While the majority of Anabaptists worldwide are non-white in the 21st century, historically the Amish, Hutterites, and Mennonites were overwhelmingly white people of European descent for several centuries.
 While the Amish and Hutterites are still mostly white, most Mennonites are not.
 According to Professor John Eicher, author of Exiled Among Nations: German and Mennonite Mythologies in a Transnational Age, Mennonites "routinely sought out states with weak or amorphous borders where they could establish agrarian communities that were relatively free from state control", aiding in nation-states' attempts to colonize land and displace Indigenous peoples.
 On three continents within the span of 150 years, Eicher writes, Mennonites "sought indigenous lands confiscated by state authorities" with the aim of clearing and cultivating the land, aiding in government-supported settlement schemes.
 In the 21st century, scholars, historians, and Anabaptists themselves have begun to research and debate the Anabaptist role in settler colonialism, racism, antisemitism, and white supremacy, a legacy that may be perceived as at odds with the traditional Anabaptist dedication to pacifism.

 In a review of Jeff Gundy's book Wind Farm, the author Daniel Shank Cruz has written that current debates about Mennonite settler colonialism are "long-overdue" and that "White Mennonite readers should feel uncomfortable...and should think about restorative ways of rectifying this violence."
 Cruz also states that Gundy has written that Mennonites across North America "live on stolen land", but that writing about the history of Mennonite settler colonialism is "incomplete because it has been recorded by whites."

+According to the Anabaptist Mennonite Network, discussions about colonialism and racism among Anabaptists have been recent, despite the association of Anabaptist values with peace and social justice.
+They state that two contributing factors for this have been the Black Lives Matter movement and the increasing awareness of colonialism against the Indigenous peoples of North America.

+As of 2020, Mennonite colonies in Latin America owned a combined amount of land that was larger than the Netherlands.